Paul-Surridge/Sample-Works/README.md

 	Folder contains x3 java/javaFX projects for review:

-	1. Bank Accounts Manager*	In-depth assessment and chart analysis of personal banking history
+	1. Bank Accounts Manager	In-depth assessment and chart analysis of personal banking history
 	2. Sample Code			Source code and reference material repository
 	3. Classic Games		Poker, space invaders, pong and missile command

-	*Bank Accounts Manager is the more advanced and substantial program containing sample transaction data for demonstration purposes.
+	Bank Accounts Manager is the most advanced and substantial program containing sample transaction data for demonstration purposes.

 	Projects can be reviewed/run within either Netbeans or IntelliJ as described in the enclosed file